History of guerrilla warfare: Medieval to early modern

 In 1462, the Ottomans were driven back by Wallachian prince Vlad III Dracula.
 Vlad was unable to stop the Turks from entering Wallachia, so he resorted to guerrilla war, constantly organizing small attacks and ambushes on the Turks.
 During The Deluge in Poland guerrilla tactics were applied.
-In the 100 years war between England and France, commander Bertrand du Guesclin used guerrilla tactics to pester the English invaders.
+In the Hundred Years' War between England and France, commander Bertrand du Guesclin used guerrilla tactics to pester the English invaders.

+Gonzalo Fernández de Córdoba, known as the Great Captain, learned guerrilla warfare from skirmishing against Moors in the Granada War and applied it successfully during the Italian Wars.
+He trained his Italian troops on it.
+His successors in the Spanish armies, such as Prospero Colonna, Fernando d'Ávalos and Antonio de Leyva, also made a wide usage of guerrilla warfare during the subsequent Italian Wars.
+It became a common fixture of the Spanish tercios founded by Emperor Charles V. Their tactics included hit and run attacks, ambushes and camisados, which saw wide usage during the Eighty Years' War.

 The Frisian warlord and freedom fighter Pier Gerlofs Donia fought a guerrilla against Philip I of Castile and with his co-commander Wijerd Jelckama against Charles V.

 During the Dutch Revolt of the 16th century, the Geuzen waged a guerrilla war against the Spanish Empire.
 During the Scanian War, a pro-Danish guerrilla group known as the Snapphane fought against the Swedes.

-Shivaji pioneered Shiva sutra or Ganimi Kava (guerrilla tactics) against the Mughals and other powers in 1645 leading to the establishment of the Maratha state in 1674, sowing seeds of what would become the last major Indian empire, the Maratha empire, before the British Raj.
+Chhatrapati Shivaji Maharaj pioneered Shiva sutra or Ganimi Kava (guerrilla tactics) against the Mughals and other powers in 1645 leading to the establishment of the Maratha state in 1674, sowing seeds of what would become the last major Indian empire, the Maratha Empire, before the British Raj.

 In the 17th century Ireland, Irish irregulars called tories and rapparees used guerrilla warfare in the Irish Confederate Wars and the Williamite War in Ireland.
 Finnish guerrillas, sissis, fought against Russian occupation troops in the Great Northern War, 1710–1721.
 The Russians retaliated brutally against the civilian populace; the period is called Isoviha (Grand Hatred) in Finland.